Last updated on August 20th 2019

-If you’re renting office space but not using all the space, why let it go to waste?
-Much like apartment renters use Airbnb to rent out their extra rooms, businesses can rent out office space.
-Renting your excess office space is called subleasing.
+If you’re renting office space but not using all of it, why let it go to waste?
+Much like apartment renters use Airbnb to rent out their extra rooms, businesses can sublease office space.

 3 Reasons to Sublease Office Space

 Why do businesses choose to sublease office space?
 Under a typical leasing situation, you as the tenant rent the space from the landlord.
 When you sublease your office space, you become a sublessor, and those renting from you become your subtenants.
 The subtenants sign an agreement with you and pay you rent directly.
 Then you pay the entire rent to the landlord.
 Businesses choose to sublease some or all of their office space for many reasons, mostly revolving around trying to avoid breaking their current lease and paying the associated costs (usually losing your security deposit and paying an additional fee).
 Entrepreneurs, freelancers, startups and small companies are usually the ones looking to sublease properties because they don’t need or can’t afford to rent an entire office space outright.

 Let’s examine the pros and cons for subleasing office space.
 And finally, we’ll walk you through the subleasing process.
 Get ready to start saving money on your rent!

 - You have space you don’t use.
 This is the most straightforward reason to sublease.
 You’re paying for space you don’t use.
 Instead of letting it go to waste, you may choose to find a subtenant to offset the overall cost of rent.

 - You have space you don’t need.
 It’s important to choose office space that allows for company growth.
 That’s why you may find yourself renting a building with extra private offices or usable space that you can’t fill with new employees until a year or so down the road when the company generates more revenue.
 In this case, you might find some short-term subtenants to help you pay rent until you can afford to hire more employees.